List of medical wikis: HemOnc.org

-WikiSM

-WikiSM is an open access sports medicine wiki.
-They welcome all sports medicine physicians and other members of the sports medicine team (including allied health) to register and become contributors.

 Defunct

 AskDrWiki

 AskDrWiki was a medical wiki encyclopedia created by Cleveland Clinic Cardiology Fellows Kenny Civello and Brian Jefferson.
 The project was started as a response to the lack of free online medical information found in several community hospitals and was created to form a repository of cardiovascular information that could be readily accessed for reference.
 It was launched in August 2006.
 The site now holds medical review articles, clinical notes, pearls, and medical images.
 The wiki allows anyone with a medical background to contribute or edit medical articles, of which there are over 2,000 as of 2013.

 The purpose of the site was to provide reliable and easily accessed health information for the medical community including physicians, nurses, and medical students.
 The information published on the site is not meant to supersede medical training but to serve as a repository of medical review articles to give medical professionals an online source where they can review medical topics.
 The website is similar to Wikipedia because it runs on MediaWiki software allowing users to add and edit articles, but differs in that all users must be credentialed based on their medical training before they are allowed to publish.
 Its goal is not to compete with Wikipedia regarding consumer health-related topics, but to serve as an expert medical wiki and provide a source of up-to-date medical information for healthcare providers.

 In December 2006, AskDrWiki was referenced in a British Medical Journal article, "How Web 2.0 is Changing Medicine", as one of the early adopters of using video hosting sites such as YouTube and Google Video to host medical videos.
 It was also discussed in a 2007 Nature Medicine article on medical wikis.
 AskDrWiki has been featured in other media including The Plain Dealer, Medical Economics and The American Medical Association News.

 As of February 2015, although still online, the wiki had minimal ongoing contributions, with only 3 edits in 2014.
 As of March 2022 the site was down.